33 Best Things to do in Skudeneshavn and Karmoy

 You’ll also find the famous moonstone in this little sanctuary high above the town.
 Not a meteorite as first presumed, but a remnant of rock left behind 800 million years ago.

-You also get a great view over the rooftops of the town and glimpses of the ocean through the trees.
+You also get a great view over the town’s rooftops and glimpses of the ocean through the trees.

 Also, in the park, you’ll find this lover’s bench.
 Depending on which seat you choose will determine your answer to a proposal of marriage.
 So be mindful of where you sit.;)